googleapis/google-cloud-java/google-cloud-translate/README.md

 Example Application
 -------------------

-[`TranslationExample`](../google-cloud-examples/src/main/java/com/google/cloud/examples/translate/TranslateExample.java) is a simple command line interface that provides some of Google Translation's functionality.
-Read more about using the application on the [`TranslationExample` docs page](https://googlecloudplatform.github.io/google-cloud-java/apidocs/?com/google/cloud/examples/translate/TranslateExample.html).
+[`TranslateExample`](../google-cloud-examples/src/main/java/com/google/cloud/examples/translate/TranslateExample.java) is a simple command line interface that provides some of Google Translation's functionality.
+Read more about using the application on the [`TransleExample` docs page](https://googlecloudplatform.github.io/google-cloud-java/apidocs/?com/google/cloud/examples/translate/TranslateExample.html).

 Authentication
 --------------